ashihh07/ashihh07/README.md

 ## What's next

-I've finished the Google cert and I'm figuring out my next step — whether that's CompTIA Security+, more hands-on labs, or diving deeper into Python for security.
-Follow along and you'll see it happen here.
+With the Google cert done, I'm deciding on my next step — CompTIA Security+, more hands-on labs, or going deeper into Python for security.
+Follow along to see it happen here.

 ---

 <div align="center">

 *Thanks for stopping by — feel free to connect on LinkedIn if you're on a similar journey!*

 </div>